 Description of Eligibility Criteria

-Homeowners, mobile homeowners and renters must have 2018 income that is less than $33,530 to qualify for the 2019 benefit.
-2017 income that is less than $32,738 to qualify for the 2018 benefit.
-Applicants must be 65 or older if born on or before December 31, 1942.
-They must be 66 if born between 1943 and 1959 and 67 if born on or after January 1, 1960.
+Homeowners, mobile homeowners and renters must have 2020 income that is less than $34,666 to qualify for the 2021 benefit.
+Applicants must be 66 or older on or before December 31.
 Surviving spouses of any age are also eligible if they meet all of the other program requirements and were a part of the same household as the original claimant at the time of their death.
 The surviving spouse must not remarry.
 The benefit cannot be claimed if the claimant is a personal exemption on another person's income tax return.
 For homeowners, the application must be filed annually with the county by September 1.
 The Taxpayer Access Point (TAP) System for application submission is open from mid-April through 31 December annually.
 This is the fastest way to process a refund.
 All applications must be submitted before December 31 and can be submitted by mail, by fax, or in person.

 Local Option in Adoption of Program

 Local government is unable to exercise an option

 State reimburses all of the local government tax loss